c0de111/inki/README.md

 ## Quick Start: How to Use inki

-inki can be configured and updated via the Wi-Fi setup mode:
+inki can be configured and updated with a new firmware via the Wi-Fi setup mode:

 - Start and connect to the inki Wi-Fi hotspot "inki-setup", open your browser and go to http://192.168.4.1.